aff4/Standard/inprogress/AFF4StandardSpecification-v1.0a.md

 <aff4://EEEE>
         a                          aff4:ImageStream ;
 ```
-The implementation may identify the location by doing opening other AFF4 files in the same storage location and searching within their RDF metadata for instances of the same aff4:DiskImage or the missing aff4:ImageStream.
+The implementation may identify the location of the missing stream by doing opening other AFF4 files in the same storage location and searching within their RDF metadata for instances of the same aff4:DiskImage or the missing aff4:ImageStream.

 This process may be accelerated by pre-indexing volumes, or by using a file naming scheme to infer commonality.

-A unique map-per AFF4 Zip Volume map be required for efficiency in highly concurrent implementations, due to subtle differences in each Map (e.g. mapPath).
+** A unique map per AFF4 Zip Volume map be required for efficiency in highly concurrent implementations, due to subtle differences in each Map (e.g. mapPath).

 ## 8. References